rahul-jaiswar-git/Hate--Speech--Detection-/README.md

 ## 📝 License

 This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

+## 📢 Project Note

+This project is an extension and evolution of the original [Hate-Shield-AI](https://github.com/rahul-jaiswar-git/Hate-Shield-AI) repository.
+While the original project focused on multi-modal hate speech detection for Hinglish using deep learning, this project aims to push the boundaries further by implementing a more modern, SaaS-ready, and user-friendly approach.
+It leverages the Perspective API for scalable, real-time toxicity analysis across text, images, audio, and video, and introduces enhanced reporting, feedback, and analytics features for a next-generation content moderation experience.